mtth/hdfs/README.rst

   $ # Read a file from HDFS and append its contents to a local log file.
   $ hdfscli download logs/1987-03-23.txt - >>logs
   $ # Write a single file to HDFS.
-  $ hdfscli upload weights.json static/
+  $ hdfscli upload --alias=dev weights.json models/

-Fully featured shell (using IPython_ if available):
+Python shell integration (using IPython_ if available):

 .. code-block:: bash

-  $ hdfscli
+  $ hdfscli --alias=dev
   Welcome to the interactive HDFS python shell.
   The HDFS client is available as `CLIENT`.